Florida State Road 865: East Fort Myers and Tice

 Beyond the northern section's terminus at SR 739, historic SR 865 continues along Six Mile Cypress Parkway and turns north passing the Lee County Sports Complex, which contains Hammond Stadium, the spring training home of the Minnesota Twins major league baseball team.
 As it turns north, it parallels the Six Mile Cypress Slough.
 At Colonial Boulevard (SR 884), historic SR 865 becomes Ortiz Avenue and parallels Interstate 75 to its northern terminus, an intersection with Palm Beach Boulevard (SR 80) in Tice.
 Parts of Ortiz Avenue were originally signed State Road 80B before being connected to the rest of SR 865.

 History

-The entire route of SR 865 came into existence incrementally over the span of many decades.
-Gladiolus Drive originally existed to serve gladiolus fields in Iona and Biggar.
-Lee County was once known as the gladiolus capital of the world, with the A&W Bulb Company being one of the major operators of the fields.